Best Enrichment for Zebra Finch

 Physical Exercise Recommendations for Zebra Finch

 Physical activity for Zebra Finch should reflect their moderate exercise needs and 24x12x18 inches minimum (flight cage preferred) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Zebra Finch, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue manifests as heavy breathing, slower movement, reluctance to continue, or lying down during activity.
 Zebra Finch birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Zebra Finch birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Zebra Finch benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Best for Social Zebra Finch